lindahafrifa-code/Volve-Field-Production-Analytics-Python-Jupyter/README.md

 Gas stayed steady for 8 years, and pressure in the best-monitored well actually went **up** by 38 bar between 2012 and shutdown.

 **One well was still at full power when it drowned.**
 F-14 H had its valve wide open for the last four years of its life.
-No operationl hold back.
+No operational hold back.
 It was pushing as hard as it could, and it was still mostly water.
-That is what a field looks like when it dies of water rather than weakness in .
+That is what a field looks like when it dies of water rather than weakness.

 ![Water cut over time](images/watercut-over-time-by-producer.png)